Service · M365 InstantOn

 • SharePoint and OneDrive sharing guardrails, with Teams safety defaults

-• Starter Microsoft Purview sensitivity labels and DLP in audit-first mode
+• Starter Microsoft Purview sensitivity labels and DLP in audit-first mode (with built-in PHI-aware classifiers for HIPAA-covered organizations)

 • A pre-change snapshot and rollback path for every deployed policy